manymoments/manymoments.github.io/_posts/2023-07-22-agreeemnt-on-a-core-set.md

 ---

 A challenging step in many *asynchronous* protocols is agreeing on a set of parties that completed some task.
 For example, an asynchronous protocol might start off with parties [reliably broadcasting](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/) a value.
 Due to asynchrony and having $\leq f$ corruptions, honest parties can only wait for $n-f$ parties to complete the task.
 Parties may need to **agree** on a core set of $n-f$ such broadcasts and use them in the next rounds.
+This is challenging because in asynchrony, some parties may see that a given party completed its task very early, while other parties may see this much later.

-In Asynchronous Secure Multi Party Computation (MPC) parties need to agree on a set of at least $n-f$ parties whose input value (often shared using Verifiable Secret Sharing) is used to compute the desired functionality.
+In *asynchronous secure multi party computation* (MPC) parties need to agree on a set of at least $n-f$ parties whose input value (often shared using *verifiable secret sharing* (VSS)) is used to compute the desired functionality.
 The task of agreeing on a set of parties that completed a task was called **agreement on a core set**, or **ACS**, in 1993 by Ben-Or, Canetti, and Goldreich [BCG93](https://dl.acm.org/doi/pdf/10.1145/167088.167109).

-In asynchrony, some parties may see that a given party completed its task very early, while other parties may see this much later.

 ACS is similar to [gather](https://decentralizedthoughts.github.io/2021-03-26-living-with-asynchrony-the-gather-protocol/).
 In *gather*, parties output sets that *include* the same common core of size $n-f$ of parties that completed a task, but parties don't know which of their output values are in the common core and which aren't (so gather does not implement agreement directly).
 In ACS parties all agree on the same common core set.

 We start by defining ACS, then show the canonical construction from 1994 by Ben-Or, Kelmer, and Rabin, [BKR94](https://dl.acm.org/doi/pdf/10.1145/197917.198088).